 Despite personally celebrating Christmas in a thoroughly secular fashion, I love good versions of of traditional hymns.
 When I’m searching for music for the Mix, I look for covers of hymns and some traditional Christmas songs that stand out as a little different, and original songs about the Christmas season.
 I avoid upbeat songs about Santa because I loathe them.
 The Santa myth is my least favourite thing about Christmas.

-I got better at them as I went along, but if you want to click around and listen to some of the past year’s mixes, you can find them all here: the 2008 Mix, the 2009 Mix, the 2010 Mix, the 2011 Mix, the 2012 Mix, the 2013 Mix, the 2014 Mix, and the 2015 Mix.
+I got better at them as I went along, but if you want to click around and listen to some of the past year’s mixes, you can find them all here: the 2008 Mix, the 2009 Mix, the 2010 Mix, the 2011 Mix, the 2012 Mix, the 2013 Mix, the 2014 Mix, the 2015 Mix, the 2016 Mix, the 2017 Mix – then I moved to Spotify for the 2018 Mix, the 2019 Mix, took a pandemic break in 2020, then the 2021 Mix and the 2022 Mix.